Dazer14/CSR-Rewards-ERC20/README.md

 ### Use
 - Refer to SimpleTokenExample.sol for basic implementation
 - Need to override `_afterTokenTransfer`
-- **Important** - Need to choose appropriate SCALAR value, refer to Scalar.md
+- **Important** - Need to choose appropriate `_SCALAR` value, refer to Scalar.md
+- Excessively large total supply amounts may quickly lead to overflow issues